Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

-Finally, the disease steady states correspond exactly to the zeros of the map $V\mapsto\lb_V-\mu_0$ in the interval $(0,\overline V).$ Thanks to the different results of Sections~\ref{sec:ssresults}~and~\ref{sec:furtherresults}, we know that this map is not necessarily monotonic, as assumed in \cite{CL1}.
-Thus, by continuity of the dependency of $\lb$ on $V$ (see Lemma~\ref{lm:regularity}), there can exist several disease steady states for $\mu_0$ well chosen and $\overline V=\f\xi\delta$ large enough.
-This point is illustrated on the example below, for which there exist two disease steady states.
+Finally, the disease steady states correspond exactly to the zeros of the map $V\mapsto\lb_V-\mu_0$ in the interval $(0,\overline V).$ Due to the different results of Sections~\ref{sec:ssresults}~and~\ref{sec:furtherresults}, we know that this map is not necessarily monotonic, as is assumed in \cite{CL1}.
+Thus, by continuity of the dependence of $\lb$ on $V$ (see Lemma~\ref{lm:regularity}), there can exist several disease steady states for a well-chosen $\mu_0$ and a large enough $\overline V=\f\xi\delta.$ This point is illustrated in the example below, where there exist two disease steady states.